giovannistanco/testbed_setup/RPi_toolchain.md

 sudo usermod -a -G wireshark pi
 ```
 We skip the ARM toolchain installation for now since it is the one that gives much trouble.\
 We install the MSP430 compiler.
-The guide refers to "binaries for 32-bit Ubuntu", but the recommended link does not provide useful information.
+The guide refers to "binaries for 32-bit Ubuntu", but the recommended link does not provide useful information, so we follow the standard procedure.
 ```
 wget -nv http://simonduq.github.io/resources/mspgcc-4.7.2-compiled.tar.bz2
 sudo tar xjf mspgcc*.tar.bz2 -C /tmp/